 What causes migraines?

-- Progestogen-only birth control pill
+Best birth control pill for migraines

 Is it safe to take the pill continuously to prevent migraines?

-The views expressed in this article intend to inform and induce conversation.
-They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
+Disclaimer: The views expressed in this article intend to inform and induce conversation.
+They are the views of the author and do not necessarily represent the views of Pandia Health.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.